My Background, Training and Philosophy

 My Path

-I began college with the intention to become a therapist for teen girls.
-I was spooked after a brush with my own mental health concerns that coincided with family conflict.
-This left me thinking that there was no way I could help others and prompted me to lean into my other interest, English Literature, as my major.
-If you’ve ever been in an advanced lit class, you know that it quickly starts to feels like armchair psych.
+I began college with the intention to become a therapist for teen girls after being particularly inspired by the book Reviving Ophelia by Dr. Mary Pipher.
+A year into college I was spooked by a brush with my own mental health concerns that left me thinking that there was no way I could help others if I struggled, which prompted me to lean into my other interest, English Literature, switchig my major almost immediately.
+Of course, if you’ve ever been in an advanced lit class, you know that it quickly starts to feels like armchair psychology analyzing the motivations and personalites of each character so I wasn’t completely off course!

-I then spent a decade running a business in another helping profession and finally regathered the courage to step back onto the path to become a therapist.
-My only regret is not doing it sooner.
+After college, I spent a decade running a business in another helping profession and finally regathered the courage to step back onto the path to becoming a therapist.
+My only regret is not doing it sooner!

 Professional Affiliations